 English, Portuguese.
 Macua

 Because we are a tourism business we can offer unlimited activities such as snorkelling, kayaking, sailing on our traditional dhow, bike riding etc Volunteers could also immerse themselves in the local culture, the island has a very lively social scene that centres around the streets in the evening and regular events like festivals, sports and cultural ceremonies.
-Also because we deal with visitors from all over the world you will never be short of opportunities to make new friends
+Also because we provide activities for visitors from all over the world you will never be short of opportunities to make new friends.

 Limited internet access